rama6636/terraform-up-and-running-code/README.md

-# Terraform: Up & Running Code
+# Terraform: Up & Running Labs

 This repo is the Elephant Scale's fork that we use for training.
 It is based on the one by Yevgeniy Brikman, as below.